Farmers and Merchants Bank-Masonic Lodge

 The Farmers and Merchants Bank-Masonic Lodge a is historic commercial and fraternal building at 288 North Broadway in Booneville, Arkansas.
-It is a two-story structure, with Colonial Revival and Early Commercial architecture.
-It was listed on the National Register of Historic Places in 1993.
+It is a two-story structure that features Colonial Revival and Early Commercial architectural styles.
+It was added to the National Register of Historic Places in 1993.

-It originally hosted a bank on its first floor and a Masonic meeting hall on its second floor.
-The building's cornerstone indicates the Masonic association, but not the bank's.
+The building originally hosted a bank on the first floor and a Masonic meeting hall on the second floor.
+The cornerstone indicates the Masonic association, though it does not mention the bank.
 The local Masonic lodge met there from 1906 to 1985.